sfdcbrewery/sriharideep.github.io/_posts/2017-12-11-HelloSalesforceDX.md

 ![_config.yml]({{ site.baseurl }}/images/HelloDX/5.png)

-In one line Salesforce DX is a rockstar to the Dev heroes who love command line.
-However, for admins this get very complicated and dry.
+In one line, Salesforce DX is a rockstar to Dev heroes who love command line.
+However, for admins this gets very complicated and dry.

-I started using it for my trailhead projects to be future ready.
-Hey its from Salesforce, there is a value to it :)
+I started using it as part of my trailhead projects to be future ready.
+Hey it's from Salesforce, there is a value to it :)

 Happy Coding!